-- (a) As used in this section: - (1) "Student" means a person who is enrolled in a school under the jurisdiction of a local or regional board of education:
+(a) As used in this section:

+(1) "Student" means a person who is enrolled in a school under the jurisdiction of a local or regional board of education;

-- (2) "School property" means the real property comprising a public elementary or secondary school under the jurisdiction of a local or regional board of education; - (3) "School day" means the hours in which a school is open to students for regular classroom instruction, intramural or interscholastic athletics, or extracurricular activities; - (4) "School-sponsored event" means any school activity conducted on or off school property regardless of when such school activity is conducted; and - (5) "School-based arrest" means an arrest of a student for conduct of such student on school property or at a school-sponsored event. - (b) The Department of Education shall annually examine data relating to in-school suspensions, out-of-school suspensions, expulsions and school-based arrests that has been submitted as part of the strategic school profile report pursuant to section 10-220, and shall disaggregate such data by school, race, ethnicity, gender, age, students with disabilities, English language learners, as defined in section 10-76kk, students who are eligible for free or reduced priced lunch pursuant to federal law and regulations, and type of offense for which the school-based arrests were made and the number of arrests made annually at each school within the school district.
-The department shall annually submit a report to the State Board of Education regarding the examination and disaggregation of such data and make the report available on the department's Internet web site.
+(2) "School property" means the real property comprising a public elementary or secondary school under the jurisdiction of a local or regional board of education;

+(3) "School day" means the hours in which a school is open to students for regular classroom instruction, intramural or interscholastic athletics, or extracurricular activities;

+(4) "School-sponsored event" means any school activity conducted on or off school property regardless of when such school activity is conducted; and

+(5) "School-based arrest" means an arrest of a student for conduct of such student on school property or at a school-sponsored event.

+(b) The Department of Education shall annually examine data relating to in-school suspensions, out-ofschool suspensions, expulsions and school-based arrests that has been submitted as part of the strategic school profile report pursuant to section 10-220, as amended by this act, and shall disaggregate such data by school, race, ethnicity, gender, age, students with disabilities, English language learners, as defined in section 10-76kk, students who are eligible for free or reduced priced lunch pursuant to federal law and regulations, and type of offense for which the school-based arrests were made and the number of arrests made annually at each school within the school district.
+The department shall annually submit to the State Board of Education, and post on its Internet website, a report regarding the examination and disaggregation of such data, any strategies developed pursuant to subsection (g) of 10-220, as amended by this act, and the results of such strategies.